benholtzmansmith/MonadIdeas/README.md

 Experimenting with different custom Monad types.

-ResultM is a type designed to allow for fast-fail operations.
+(1) ResultS is a type designed to allow for fast-fail operations.
+Good for I/0 calls.